ostris/ai-toolkit/README.md

 ### Gradio UI

-To get started training with a with a custom UI, you can do
+To get started training locally with a with a custom UI, once you followed the steps above and `ai-toolkit` is installed:

 ```bash
 cd ai-toolkit #in case you are not yet in the ai-toolkit folder
 huggingface-cli login #provide a `write` token to publish your LoRA at the end